-Although no substantial changes were made to the Title VI Program since the 2013 submission, Metro made the following minor updates to the Title VI Program:
+Although no substantial changes were made to the Title VI Program since the 2016 submission, Metro made the following minor updates to the Title VI Program:

-- Updated the Civil Rights Notice to Beneficiaries to include additional state protected categories; - 2.
-Updated the list of Metro's Title VI transit-related complaints, investigations and lawsuits: - 3.
-Updated the Public Participation Plan to include current demographic data on Metro's stakeholders, identified minimum baseline thresholds for public outreach and listed Metro's public outreach activities since October 2013; - 4.
-Updated the Language Assistance Plan to include an updated Four Factor Analysis and initiation of a monitoring program for the Language Assistance Plan; - 5.
-Updated the demographic data for the participants of Metro's planning and advisory committees: - 6.
-Updated the Title VI Program due dates for Metro's subrecipients; - 7.
-Provided information on Metro's Title VI equity evaluation for the sitting of new constructed facilities:
+- 1. Updated the Civil Rights Notice to Beneficiaries to include additional state protected categories; - 2.
+Updated the list of Metro's Title VI transit-related complaints, investigations and lawsuits; - Updated the Public Participation Plan to include current demographic data on Metro's stakeholders.
+Identified minimum baseline thresholds for public outreach and listed Metro's public outreach activities since October 2016; - 4.
+Updated the Language Assistance Plan to include an updated LEP Four Factor Analysis and initiation of a monitoring program for the Language Assistance Plan; - 5.
+Updated the demographic data for the participants of Metro's planning and advisory committees; - 6.
+Updated the Title VI Program due date for Metro's subrecipients; - 7.
+Provided information on Metro's Title VI equity evaluation for the sitting of new constructed facilities; - 8.
+Provided Metro's current Board adopted service standards and policies; - 9.
+Provided updated demographical data on Metro's stakeholders and distribution of service;

-- 8. Provided Metro's current service standards and policies; - 9.
-Provided updated demographical data on Metro's stakeholders and distribution of service; - 10.
-Provided documentation on Metro's Board approval of Metro's service monitoring program; - 11.
-Provided documentation of Title VI equity analyses for Metro's fare and major services changes and documentation of Metro's Board approval of the Title VI equity analyses for fare and major service changes; - 12.
-Will provide documentation of Metro's Board approval of the 2016 Title VI Program, once program is approved by Metro's Board of Directors
+- 10. Provided documentation on Metro's Board approval of Metro's service monitoring program; - 11.
+Provided documentation of Title VI equity analyses for Metro's fare and major services changes and documentation of Metro's board approval of the Title VI equity analyses for fare and major service changes; - 12.
+Provide documentation of Metro's board approval on 2019 Title VI Program, once program is approved by Metro's Board of Directors.

-Before submitting the completed Title VI Program Update, the Metro Board of Directors must review and approve the draft program.
-A copy of today's meeting minutes will be submitted to the FTA as evidence of this approval.
+Before submitting the completed Title VI Program Update, the Metro Board of Directors must review and approve the program.
+A copy of the Board Resolution will be submitted with the program as evidence of this approval.